Contact Financing Schedule

 A leaking air conditioner is a red flag that something’s wrong with your system.
 Besides the inconvenience of having to clean water from the ground, leaking AC units can cause water damage, mold, and even a fire if the moisture gets near electrical equipment.

 So why does it happen?
-Here are some possible reasons: AC
+Here are some possible reasons:

 Frozen evaporator coils